 When transparency ends, frauds, hoaxes or reticence are a good example of apparent reliable collaboration that in reality is driven only by selfishness.
 If you have nothing to hide, why not being transparent?

-Do we want to know the truth to learn and take account of it or we want to know in order to punish?
+Do we want to know the truth to learn and take account of it or we want to know it in order to punish others?
 Behind the exchange of truth there’s a great deal of acceptance.
 Most of us don’t say what they think just because they are afraid of the consequences.
-Only accepting the diversities of others we can know the reality behind the appearances.
+Only accepting the diversity of others we can know the reality behind the appearances.
+Being honest and transparent seems hard, but it is one of the ways in which you can change the world and your same personal life.